apache/infrastructure-website/content/pages/project-site.md

 <h2 id="preview">Previewing the website<a class="headerlink" href="#preview" title="Permanent link">&para;</a></h2>

   - For svnpubsub sites, review the local files in your svn checkout before committing them.
-The changes will be published immediately after you commit them.</p>
+The changes will be published immediately after you commit them.
   - For CMS sites, just commit the changes (without "publish"-ing them).
 Then click the `Staged` link that will take you to the staged site.
-  - There is no preview mode for gitpubsub.
-You should ideally have a way to locally build and test the website.
+  - There is no preview mode for <a href="https://cwiki.apache.org/confluence/display/INFRA/PyPubSub" target="_blank">pypubsub</a>.
+You should ideally have a way to build and test the website locally.